nstrands/nstrands.github.io/_pages/cv.md

 *Web Designer* \
 Responsible for the design, production and maintenance of all Rutgers University Department of Marine and Coastal Sciences and Mid-Atlantic Regional Association of Coastal Ocean Observing Systems websites.
 Responsibilities include:

-- Technical lead for all HTML, CSS and JavaScript development.
+* Led HTML, CSS, and JavaScript development for departmental websites.
-- Maintaining, updating and designing for content management systems such as Joomla, Drupal and WordPress.
+* Maintained and designed content management systems including Joomla, Drupal, and WordPress.
-- Managed all website content updates including: news stories, scientific presentations and papers and status reports.
+* Managed website content updates including news stories, publications, and status reports.
-- Managed all internal website content updates including: events, contact information and new job listings.
-- Developed and managed content campaigns for all department social media profiles.
-- Redesigned the [MARACOOS](https://maracoos.org/) regional website to the standards set by the Board of Directors.
+* Redesigned the MARACOOS regional website per directives from the Board of Directors.
-- Migrated legacy websites and plugins from Drupal 6 to the latest releases.
+* Migrated legacy websites and plugins from Drupal 6 to the latest releases.

-- Managed HTML Email Campaigns advertising the MARACOOS Annual Meeting, weekly seminars etc.
-- Built MARACOOS resources pages to educate the general public on hurricanes, nor’easters and winter storms.
-- Developed internal resource pages to assist with the organization of group projects, proposals and meetings.
+\
 June 2011 – February 2017 \
 *Oceanographic Research Technician*
-- Assist in the preparation and deployment of Slocum Gliders for research missions conducted worldwide by the [Coastal Ocean Observation Lab](https://rucool.marine.rutgers.edu/).
-- Analysis of a variety of different oceanographic data sets including data from satellites, high frequency radar, ocean forecast models and glider data that are then used for the purposes of remotely piloting gliders around the world, public education and outreach, scientific presentations and publications.
-- Appointed Lead Pilot of the international team of collaborators of the Challenger Glider Mission.
-Duties include piloting the growing fleet of Global Class Slocum Gliders along trans oceanic basin legs, analyzing data collected, looking at global and regional ocean model data.
-- Assisted in the coordination of undergraduate classes with responsibilities ranging from lecturing, course material organization, building a resource website, and assisting students in gaining access to data needed for semester arcing research projects and teaching them how to handle the data.
+* Served as Lead Pilot in the Challenger Glider Mission, piloting transoceanic Slocum Gliders.
+* Analyzed oceanographic data from satellites, radar, and gliders for research presentations.
-- Represented the University at International Research Conventions in Norway, The United Kingdom, Spain and the Canary Islands.
+* Represented the university at international research conventions in Norway, the UK, Spain, and the Canary Islands.
+* Assisted in coordinating undergraduate classes, including lecturing and developing course materials.
-- Assisted with general IT within the Center for Ocean Observing Leadership as well as equipment management in the lab.
+* Managed IT tasks and equipment maintenance within the Center for Ocean Observing Leadership.
-- Photographer for Center and Department special events.
-- Managed the seasonal adjustment of L-Band and X-Band satellite sea surface temperature data
-- Assisted in repairing CODAR sites at various stations along the east coast.
-- Visualized Radial data from a number of Sea Sonde CODAR sites from the Rutgers network

 ## [University Las Palmas Gran Canaria](https://www.ulpgc.es/)
 May 2011 – December 2013 \
 *Robotic & Computational Oceanographic Technician*
-- Remote collaboration with Dr. Antonio Ramos working with satellite data from the Survey of the Environment Assisted by Satellite Network (SEASnet).
-- May 2012 on location at ULPGC conducted research on the growth of Pollicipes pollicipes on the hulls of Slocum Gliders and the effects this growth has on the auvs movement.
-- June 2012 GUAYOTA 4 Research Cruise, deployment of a Remotely Operated Vehicle into the cone of the submarine volcano off of the island of El Hierro, Canary Islands, ES.
+* Analyzed satellite data from SEASnet for environmental research.
+* Conducted research on biofouling impacts on Slocum Gliders' movement.
+* Participated in the GUAYOTA 4 Research Cruise, deploying an ROV into a submarine volcano.
+* Collaborated with international researchers to advance understanding of oceanographic processes.
+* Contributed to research publications and presentations based on collected data.

 <!-- ## Get Personal